New B3-funded research targets early action against deadly fungal pathogens threatening pōhutukawa, rātā, and other native species.

 In addition to human-mediated pathways, other potential vectors are under investigation.

-As part of the overall B3 project, AgResearch has set up traps in the Christchurch (pictured above), Hamilton and on the East Coast to find out which bark beetles are associated with Metrosideros.
-Our fellow CRIs Plant and Food Research and Scion are covering the rest of the country.
-In recent trapping at Christchurch Botanic Gardens, Mark recorded high populations of bark beetles, especially an ambrosia beetle called fruit-tree pinhole borer (or Xyleborinus saxesenii), closely associated with pōhutukawa and rātā.
-This beetle is known to be a key vector of ROD in Hawaii.
+In recent trapping at Christchurch Botanic Gardens, Mark recorded high populations of bark beetles, especially an ambrosia beetle called fruit-tree pinhole borer (Xyleborinus saxesenii), closely associated with pōhutukawa and rātā.
+This beetle is known to be a key vector of ROD pathogens in Hawaii.
 Although no beetles have yet tested positive for Ceratocystis, their presence represents a plausible transmission risk.

 Other risk factors unique to New Zealand include browsing animals such as possums and deer.
 These species can damage the roots and trunks of trees and create entry points for infection.